TomEinhorn/tomeinhorn.github.io/_talks/2025-09-10-computational-workshop.md

 ---

 **Instructor:** Tom Einhorn
+Workshop materials developed in collaboration with [UBC prAxIs](https://ubcecon.github.io/praxis-ubc/) team.

-A hands-on workshop introducing computational text analysis to social scientists with no prior programming experience.
-The session focused on natural language inference as a tool for content analysis, demonstrating how AI models can classify real historical documents using simple, natural language prompts — without requiring task-specific training data.
+An introductory workshop to computational text analysis for social scientists with no prior experience in the field.
+The session started with the basics, building up to zero-shot classification with large language models (LLMs) using natural language inference (NLI).
+The workshop demonstrated how LLNs can classify real historical documents using simple, natural language prompts and without requiring task-specific training data.
 Topics included the strengths and limitations of prompt-based classification, how it compares to and complements traditional human coding, and practical considerations for integrating computational methods into qualitative and mixed-methods research.

 *Slides available upon request.*